 The Insolvency Service investigation

 The Insolvency Service investigation found customers of SAS had been coerced into purchases by cold calls and sales presentations where false statements and inaccurate claims were made.
 Customers were pressured into parting with between £1,699 and £5,999 for burglar alarms which were vastly over priced and often faulty.
 In many cases, full payment was obtained from the customer before the statutory 7-day cooling off period.

 The investigation also found SAS had failed to make any changes to the way it conducted its business following enforcement action taken by North Lanarkshire Trading Standards.

 Commenting on the disqualifications, a spokesperson for the Insolvency Service, said: “Many of SAS’s customers were elderly and vulnerable.
 The sales tactics SAS employed exploited this.
 I would urge anyone who has received a cold call to carefully consider whether the offer made is reasonable and/or plausible.

 “I would also advise caution in allowing sales representatives to attend in your home and, if possible, to ensure a friend of relative is present.

 “The insolvency Service will not hesitate to take action against directors who fail to adhere to the standards required of them and to prevent irresponsible and culpable directors from operating with the benefit of limited liability in the business environment.”

 The investigation, administration and liquidation of SAS is now complete.
 The result is one less unscrupulous company to prey on innocent and unwitting consumers.
 Unfortunately, there will be no dividend payable to unsecured creditors following SAS’s liquidation.

-For all the latest insolvency, liquidation, administration and business rescue news, please stay tuned to the Jameson, Smith & Co. blog.
+For all the latest insolvency, liquidation, administration and business rescue news, please stay tuned to Company Debt.
 For a free consultation or for more information about any of our services, please get in touch with one of our experienced turnaround practitioners today.